-We are using the SEC's new "e-proxy" rules.
-Accordingly, we are making this proxy statement and related proxy materials available on the Internet in accordance with the SEC's new rules that allow companies to furnish proxy materials to shareholders through a "notice and access" model using the Internet.
+We are using the SEC's "e-proxy" rules.
+Accordingly, we are making this proxy statement and related proxy materials available on the Internet in accordance with the SEC's rules that allow companies to furnish proxy materials to shareholders through a "notice and access" model using the Internet.
 The "Notice and Access Rule" removes the requirement for public companies to automatically send shareholders a full, hard-copy set of proxy materials and allows them instead to deliver to their shareholders a "Notice of Internet Availability of Proxy Materials" and to provide online access to the documents.
-We mailed a "Notice of Internet Availability of Proxy Materials" on October 19, 2007 to all beneficial ("street name") shareholders of record on October 1, 2007, who are the shareholders entitled to vote at the Annual Meeting.
+We mailed a "Notice of Internet Availability of Proxy Materials" on October 16, 2008 to all beneficial ("street name") shareholders of record on September 29, 2008, who are the shareholders entitled to vote at the Annual Meeting.